Generalisation under gradient descent via deterministic PAC-Bayes: Disintegrated PAC-Bayes for continuous-time gradient flows

-Most of the standard PAC-Bayesian bounds (in expectation) contain the Kullback-Leibler divergence between the \textit{prior} and the \textit{posterior}.
-This quantity is infinity if the \textit{posterior} is a Dirac delta, and this is why these results cannot apply directly to the deterministic setting.
-Even the disintegrated framework is not exempt from this pathological behaviour, which is reflected by the fact that in Proposition \ref{prop:flow} we cannot let the time horizon $T$ to be infinite even if $h_t$ converges, as the \textit{posterior} would be degenerate and typically consist in a sum of Dirac deltas centred on the local optima.
-Concretely, we can easily see that if an algorithm is converging to a local minimum (where $\Cc_s$ is approximately quadratic), then \eqref{eq:McAlldisbound} will asymptotically go as

-for large $T$ (see Appendix \ref{app:locmin} for more details).
-However, this is not the only possible asymptotic behaviour.
-For instance, we can consider situations where $h_t$ is not converging but diverging.
-As we will see in Section \ref{sec:linear}, this is what happens for linear models trained to optimise a linear objective or the cross-entropy.

-Although characterising the typical spectrum of the Hessian of the loss during the training evolution is a challenging open problem, recent empirical studies suggest that after an initial phase where the Laplacian can potentially be negative, later stages of the dynamics are characterised by a few dominant positive Hessian's eigenvalues \citep{sagun, ghorbani}.
-As a consequence, in most situations the Laplacian's integral will soon become monotonically increasing with $T$.
-Moreover, we can expect that $\log\frac{\rho_0(h_0)}{\rho_0(h_T)}$ will grow with $T$ as well, since $h_0$ is likely to lie in a region where the \textit{prior} density is high, and the training will typically push $h_t$ farther and farther from it.
-Overall, in order to achieve non-vacuous bounds, we need to stop the training at a finite time horizon $T$, which will play the role of a trade-off between how well we can fit the training dataset, and how much we can keep the bound small.
+\end{corollary} We note that as long as $B_T = O(\log m)$, one can expect standard rates of order $O(\sqrt{\log m/m})$.
+However, an advantage of the $\kl$ formulation is that it can yields faster rates if the empirical loss is controlled by $\Ell_s(h_T)= O(1/m)$ (\emph{i.e.}, when the model is able to fit very well the training data).
+Indeed, in such case \eqref{eq:fastrate} is a fast-rate bound $O(\log m/m)$ (see, \emph{e.g.}, the discussion after Theorem 1 in \citealp{tolstikhin} or in Section 2 of \citealp{mhammedi2019PAC}).
+In Appendix \ref{app:expl}, we derive additional bounds for settings with weaker concentration guarantees, including sub-exponential concentration, by making use of recent results from \cite{casado2024pacbayeschernoff}.

-A final remark, already mentioned earlier, is that $T$ must be chosen independently of the dataset $s$ and initial state $h_0$ used for the training.
-However, adding a penalty $\log K$ to the bounds of Propositions \ref{prop:dis} and \ref{prop:flow} allows us to pick the best time horizon among a set $\{T_1\dots T_K\}$ of $K$ possible choices.
-This is the consequence of an elementary union argument, as for each $T_k$ we can consider a bound holding with probability at least $1-\delta/K$.
+We remark that, in Theorem \ref{thm:cont}, the time horizon $T$ must be chosen prior to training and cannot depend on $s$ and $h_0$.
+However, the result can be generalised to allow for the algorithm to pick the best time horizon among a set of $\kappa$ candidates, $\{T_1,\dots,T_\kappa\}$, only suffering an additional penalty of $\log \kappa$ on the right-hand side of \eqref{eq:contbound} (\textit{i.e.}, replacing $\log\frac{\xi}{\delta}$ with $\log\frac{\kappa\xi}{\delta}$ ).
+This follows from an elementary union argument where for each $T_k$, we consider a bound holding with probability at least $1-\delta/\kappa$.
+As a final comment, we mention that the RHS of the bound in Theorem \ref{thm:cont} diverges as $T\to\infty$, which reflects the fact that PAC-Bayes bounds are vacuous for degenerate posteriors.